 Do you need financial help to return to work?

 Return to Work Credit can help!
-The Return to Work Credit provides financial support available through Pathways to Work from Jobs and Benefits office/JobCentre.
+The Return to Work Credit provides financial support available from Jobs and Benefits office/JobCentre.
 Return to Work Credit will be paid during your first year of work.